 Characteristic EC2-Classic EC2-VPC Allocation When you allocate an EIP, it's for use only in EC2-Classic.
 When you allocate an EIP, it's for use only in a VPC.
 Association You associate an EIP with an instance.
-An EIP is a property of an elastic network interface (ENI).
-You can associate an EIP with an instance by updating the ENI attached to the instance.
-For more information, see Elastic Network Interfaces (ENI) (p.
-486).
-Reassociation If you try to associate an EIP that's already associated with another instance, the address is automatically associated with the new instance.
+An EIP is a property of an elas network interface (ENI).
+You ca associate an EIP with an instance updating the ENI attached to the instance.
+For more information Elastic Network Interfaces (ENI) Reassociation If you try to associate an EIP that's already associated with another instance, the address is automatically associated with the new instance.
 If you try to associate an EIP that's already associated with another instance, it succeeds only if you allowed reassociation.
 Instance stop If you stop an instance, its EIP is disassociated, and you must re-associate the EIP when you restart the instance.
-If you stop an instance, its EIP remains associated.
 Multiple IP Instances support only a single private IP address and a corresponding EIP.
 Instances support multiple IP addresses, and each one can have a corresponding EIP.
 For more information, see Multiple Private IP Addresses (p.
-477).
+494).